ritvikmath/jekyll-now/_posts/2017-4-3-How_Many_Hearts.md

 All that said, the above analysis, complete with its assumptions, is an interesting way to think about how many of us around the world are walking around with our tickers pounding in rhythm.

-Thanks for reading and leave comments!
+Thanks for reading and please leave comments!